-If you are applying to HBS (the application opened today) you are likely reading a lot about how to write the fabled HBS essay. (“As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”)
+If you are applying to HBS (the first round application is due on September 8th) you are likely reading a lot about how to write the fabled HBS essay. (“As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”)

-Since starting North Star six years ago, I have worked with many clients who have been interviewed by and admitted to HBS.
+Since starting North Star a decade ago, I have worked with many clients who have been interviewed by and admitted to HBS.
 I have also met lots of people who are reapplying, often after following bad advice.
 Here is fundamental guidance about how to write an outstanding HBS essay:

 - Read the Directions.
 I hear a lot about how “impossible” it is to figure out what HBS wants in a candidate, and in an essay.
 Actually, this is completely untrue – the HBS admissions committee is crystal clear about what they value – and they are super explicit about the essay.
 They don’t want you to sanitize your life, they do want you to tell them something meaningful that THEY CAN’T ALREADY extrapolate from the rest of your application.

 - Think before you write.
 Not to say that this is easy – what the heck are you supposed to tell them?
 Your choice of topic is really critical, and part of what HBS is testing is your judgment.
 If you want to get into business school you need to have a self-aware understanding of your strengths and weaknesses, not just as an applicant but also as a person.
 What is it that you, personally bring?
 If you don’t know the answer to this question a good admissions consultant can help you figure it out.